 I loved that the guesthouse included free bike and kayak rentals, which is a really nice touch.
 However, they don’t have dorms so if you are a solo traveler it’s not a great choice.

 If you’re looking for a hostel there are a few, although I can’t say I’d recommend all of them.
-Go Slow is what I tend to recommend to people!
+Go Slow is what I tend to recommend to people

-Allison Green is a former educator turned travel blogger.
-She holds a Masters in Teaching and a B.A. in English and Creative Writing.
-Her blog posts merge her educational background and her experience traveling to 60+ countries to encourage thoughtful travel experiences that both educate and entertain.
-She has been a speaker at the World Travel Writers Conference and her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
-Now based in the San Francisco Bay Area where she grew up, she has also lived in Prague, Sofia, and New York City.
+Allison Green is a former teacher who has been travel blogging since 2016, visiting 75+ countries in total.
+She has a Masters in Teaching and a B.A. in English and Creative Writing.
+As a former educator, she merges her writing and educational experience to encourage ethical, sustainable travel.
+She has been a speaker at the World Travel Writers Conference and TBEX.
+Her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
+When she’s not on the road, she lives in Bangkok, Thailand.

 Thanks for this.
 I’ve been searching the web for some travel tips and this was perfect!